stargt/android-delegationadapter/README.md

 # DelegationAdapter

 Super easy way to create and maintain the painful Android RecyclerView Adapter with various ItemView types.
-This library is backed by the great [https://github.com/sockeqwe/AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates).
+This is backed by the library [sockeqwe/AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates).

 ## Java Sample